slyeet03/spoify/README.md

 ## Configuration
 You can go to the configure folder and change the theme, keybindings and other related settings of the application.
+If you are downloading using cargo, it will be in your `.cargo\registry` folder.
 ## Limitations
 This app uses the [Web API](https://developer.spotify.com/documentation/web-api/) from Spotify, which doesn't handle streaming itself.
 So you'll need an official Spotify app open in order to play tracks.